 Networking: the suspension of the electric S models

 The large high-voltage battery ensures a balanced distribution of the axle loads and is installed even lower in the car than the three electric motors, bringing the centre of gravity down in the interest of handling balance.

 The ratio of the progressive steering becomes increasingly direct as the steering movement increases, in keeping with the car’s character, and the S-specific tuning of the adaptive air suspension complements its keen responses.
 The suspension has S-specific tuning and can vary the level of the body by up to 76 millimetres, depending on the driving situation and the setting specified by the driver via the standard Audi drive select system from its menu of seven driving profiles.

 In the UK the electric S models are equipped with 21-inch wheels as standard, with a 22-inch wheel available at a later date as an option.
-They frame appropriately large disc brakes with fixed six-piston calipers upfront that are painted black as standard and feature the S logo, but on request can instead be painted in a bright orange and decorated with the e tron insignia.
+They frame appropriately large disc brakes with fixed six-piston callipers upfront that is painted black as standard and features the S logo, but on request can instead be painted in bright orange and decorated with the e-tron insignia.

 The braking system is actuated and regulated via a compact module that controls the pressure build-up electronically (by wire), reinforces it electrically, and activates the brakes hydraulically.